ravitemer/mcphub.nvim/doc/configuration.md

 ![Image](https://github.com/user-attachments/assets/201a5804-99b6-4284-9351-348899e62467)

-Set it to to `true` to automatically approve MCP tool calls without user confirmation.
+Set it to `true` to automatically approve all MCP tool calls without user confirmation.
 This also sets `vim.g.mcphub_auto_approve` variable to `true`.
 You can toggle this option in the MCP Hub UI with `ga` keymap.
 You can see the current auto approval status in the Hub UI.

 ![Image](https://github.com/user-attachments/assets/64708065-3428-4eb3-82a5-e32d2d1f98c6)

+**Fine-Grained Auto-Approval**: For more granular control, configure auto-approval per server or per tool using the `autoApprove` field in your `servers.json`.
+You can also toggle auto-approval from the Hub UI using the `a` keymap on individual servers or tools.
+See [servers.json configuration](/mcp/servers_json#auto-approval-configuration) for detailed examples and configuration options.

 ### auto_toggle_mcp_servers